oragazzo/opentelemetry-observability-stack/README.md

 - `make run_server`: Start the Flask application with OpenTelemetry instrumentation
 - `make run_otel`: Start the observability stack (OpenTelemetry Collector, ClickHouse, Prometheus, Grafana)
-- `make build`: Build the Docker containers
 - `make clean`: Stop and remove all containers and volumes
-- `make init-db`: Initialize the ClickHouse database
-- `make backup`: Create a backup of the ClickHouse database
+- `make backup`: Create a backup of the ClickHouse traces table to the backups disk
+- `make restore`: Restore the ClickHouse traces table from a backup file on the backups disk

 ## Troubleshooting